A Practical Guide for Tenant Fit-Out Projects and Asset Classification

 Characteristics

-- Work is performed and paid for by the building owner (landlord).
+- Performed and paid for by the building owner (landlord)

-- Covers building safety, base building systems, fire protection, and structural items.
+- Covers building safety, base building systems, and legal compliance

-- Tenants are not allowed to modify these areas independently.
+- Tenants are not permitted to modify these areas independently

 Typical Examples